Mohammed Kozbar

-Mohammed Kozbar (محمد كزبر) is a trustee and general secretary of the Finsbury Park Mosque (North London Central Mosque, England).
-He is also Deputy Secretary-General of the Muslim Council of Britain.
+Mohammed Kozbar (محمد كزبر) is a trustee and Chairman of the Finsbury Park Mosque (North London Central Mosque, England).
+He is a former Deputy Secretary-General of the Muslim Council of Britain.

+Professional Activities

 Mohammed Kozbar is a prominent British Muslim community leader, currently serving as the Chairman of Finsbury Park Mosque, Chairman of the National Members Council of the Muslim Council of Britain (MCB).
 He is also a long-standing member of the Islington Faiths Forum, and a member of the Islington hate crime forum representing the Muslim community across North London.
 A committed advocate for interfaith dialogue, community cohesion, Social justice and anti-Islamophobia efforts, Mohammed has played a key role in reshaping perceptions of Muslim civic engagement in the UK.

 Mohammed holds a Master’s degree in Charity Management from St Mary’s University, which has equipped him with the academic and strategic tools to lead one of the most high-profile mosques in the country.